Stanton’s single in 11th lifts Yankees over Orioles 4-3

 The road trip was scheduled to conclude Sunday, but the Patriots announced a three-game homestand against the Hartford Yard Goats slated to begin Tuesday will instead be played in Connecticut.

-“I saw a picture of the earlier of the field looking really good today, which is encouraging,” Yankees manager Aaron Boone said.
+“I saw a picture of the earlier of the field looking really good today, which is encouraging,” Boone said.
 “Hopefully this is something that doesn’t have a devastating impact on what’s been a great situation in Somerset.”

 Yankee Stadium, which absorbed several inches of rain Wednesday, looked no worse for the wear Friday.